Day 24

 webView.allowsBackForwardNavigationGestures = true

-The first line creates a new data type called URL, which is Swift’s way of storing the location of files.
-You’re probably already familiar with URLs as being used online, like with https://www.hackingwithswift.comopen in new window, but they are just as important for storing local filenames too – they are flexible little things!
+, which is Swift’s way of storing the location of files.
+You’re probably already familiar with URLs as being used online, like with https://www.hackingwithswift.com, but they are just as important for storing local filenames too – they are flexible little things!

-Even though we’re used to URLs being strings of text, Swift stores URLs in a specific URL data type that adds a lot of extra functionality.
-So, that first line of code creates a new URL out of the string “https://www.hackingwithswift.comopen in new window”.
+out of the string “https://www.hackingwithswift.com”.
 I'm using hackingwithswift.com as an example website, but please change it to something you like.

 Warning: you need to ensure you use https:// for your websites, because iOS does not like apps sending or receiving data insecurely.
-If this is something you want to override, I wrote an article specifically about App Transport Security: </example-code/system/how-to-handle-the-https-requirements-in-ios-9-with-app-transport-security>.
+If this is something you want to override, I wrote an article specifically about App Transport Security: </example-code/system/how-to-handle-the-https-requirements-in-ios-9-with-app-transport-security>

-The second line does two things: it creates a new URLRequest object from that URL, and gives it to our web view to load.
+object from that URL, and gives it to our web view to load.

-Now, this probably seems like pointless obfuscation from Apple, but WKWebViews don't load websites from strings like www.hackingwithswift.com, or even from a URL made out of those strings.
-You need to turn the string into a URL, then put the URL into an URLRequest, and WKWebView will load that.
-Fortunately it's not hard to do!
+don't load websites from strings like www.hackingwithswift.com, or even from a URL made out of those strings.
+You need to turn the string into a URL

 Warning: Your URL must be complete, and valid, in order for this process to work.
 That means including the https:// part.